-PAG-13 was issued final on September 17, 2011.
+PAG-13 was issued final on September 17, 2011, the permit's effective date was March 16, 2013.
 DEP is continuing its discussions with EPA Region III regarding provisions in PAG-13 particularly in regards to implementation of TMDLs and the implementation of the Chesapeake Bay TMDL.
 Fifteen work sessions reviewing the permitting requirements of federal MS4 program and the PAG-13 and individual permit applications were held in various locations of the Commonwealth from January 2012 through April 2012.
-Permit renewal applications or Notice of Intents (NOI) are required to be filed by September 14, 2012.
-The DEP Bureau of Point and Non-point Source Management continues to assist municipalities and the re-organized DEP regional offices in handling the renewal applications.
+Permit renewal applications or Notice of Intents (NOI) were required to be filed by September 14, 2012.
+A number of permit applications were not received or were not received on time.
+The DEP Bureau of Point and Non-Point Source Management continues to assist municipalities and the re-organized DEP regional offices in handling the renewal applications.

 The majority of the renewal MS 4 permit applications were received and they are being processed by the regional office Clean Water program permitting staff.
-Those entities who did not submit applications were sent reminder notices and we do expect to step up compliance action as necessary.
-The Department does not expect to notify any new municipalities assigned "urbanized areas" by EPA because of the 2010 census until the renewal permits are close to being through the reissuance process.
-The expected time frame of notification to new MS4 entities is sometime late 2013.
+Those entities who did not submit applications were sent two reminder notices and, if they still did not submit their application or NOI, a Notice of Violation.
+The Department does not expect to notify any new municipalities assigned "urbanized areas" by EPA because of the 2010 census until the renewal permits are close to being through the re-issuance process.
+The expected time frame of notification to new MS4 entities is sometime in late 2013.